 The Public Works and Transportation Department is responsible for maintenance of municipal infrastructure, such as streets, sewers, transit, parks and cemeteries.
 The department provides solid waste management through refuse collection, recycling programs, and sanitary landfill management.
 The department is also responsible for traffic control, including signage, signals and pavement markings.

 Community Services

-The Community Services Department provides public services in the area of recreation and culture.
-In addition, it is responsible for the operations of the City-run Day Nurseries and Community Centres.
+The Community Services Department provides public services in the area of recreation and culture and Community Centres.

 Social Services